somucheffort/chorefeatfix-zx/README.md

 # What to choose? `zx` or original version?
 Practically, they both are identical, but `zx` version is much better.
 You may use any version.

+## Lag
+Original version is lagging with `-a`/`--add` option, because of two commands being executed.

+`zx` version doesn't have this issue.

 # Installing

 ## `npm`